Tag Archives: science

 Various supervised algorithms like logistic regression, random forest, gradient boosting and deep neural networks would be trained and evaluated on metrics like recall, precision and AUC.
 Techniques like SMOTE for improving model performance on minority classes may also be explored.
 A GUI dashboard visualizing model performance metrics and top fraud indicators could be developed to simplify model interpretation.
 Deploying the optimal model as a fraud risk scoring API was also suggested to aid frontline processing of new claims.
 The final report would discuss model evaluation process as well as limitations and compliance considerations around model use in a sensitive domain like insurance fraud detection.

-Drug discovery and molecular modeling (14,976 characters)
+Drug discovery and molecular modeling.

 With advances in biotech, data science is playing a key role in accelerating drug discovery processes.
 For this capstone, publicly available gene expression datasets as well as molecular structure datasets could be analyzed to aid target discovery and virtual screening of potential drug candidates.
 Unsupervised methods like principal component analysis and hierarchical clustering may help identify novel targets and biomarkers.